-SAMPLING MEETS MODELING, AGAIN
+SAMPLING MEETS MODELING, AGAIN & AGAIN

-10 years in the making, our saxophones and brass instruments have enjoyed huge success since their release last year, and they continue to dazzle users and listeners around the world today.
-Thanks to our work on a revolutionary hybrid technology (which we call H.A.T.), we were able to blend the authentic recorded sound of world-class instrumentalists with state-of-the-art modeling techniques, giving users unparalleled playability and impeccable sounds which are indistinguishable from the real thing.
+Our final VHorns library is here!
+Following on from the success of VHorns Brass Section and VHorns Saxophones, VHorns Extended Brass fills the gaps from missing standard instruments, offers a true muted trumpet to lead a section and also brings a new option to the table, in our choice of brass band and marching band instruments.
+Thanks to our work on a revolutionary hybrid technology (which we call H.A.T.), we are able to blend the authentic recorded sound of world-class instrumentalists with state-of-the-art modeling techniques, giving users unparalleled playability and impeccable sounds which are all but indistinguishable from the real thing.